Installing vmblu

 - Node.js 18 or newer.

-- Optional: a coding agent such as Codex or Claude.
+- A coding agent such as Codex or Claude if you want agent-assisted project creation and development.

 - Open the Extensions view with